schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Spherical Cabbage

-A farm labor contractor fits at a armory.
+A farm labor contractor fits at an armory.

 ## Transmitter